The insider advice on this page is from one of Wendy’s Trusted Travel Experts for China: Mei Zhang of WildChina.

 The Yangtze River cruise became popular in the 1970s when China lacked even basic accommodations and restaurants.
 Today, China has developed beautiful lodges in remote mountain reaches, and there are fine restaurants even in small towns.
 Spending even just three days with hundreds of other Western travelers over forgettable buffets is a complete waste of time when you could be sipping tea with a Bai ethnic family and learning more about their lives and culture, or staying in a luxury lodge in a remote and fascinating region.

-Yunnan Province is no longer a hidden gem, now that Lijiang’s Old Town has been named a UNESCO site, but it’s still one of the most diverse and interesting provinces to visit.
+Yunnan Province is no longer a hidden gem but it’s still one of the most diverse and interesting provinces to visit.
 The Yangtze, Mekong, and Salween rivers cut through the province north to south, forming beautiful deep valleys and soaring peaks, and its ethnic cultures and biodiversity are among the most interesting in China.

-In Yunnan, Impression Lijiang is a live spectacle of music and dancing highlighting local cultures and performed in an outdoor park set against spectacular alpine scenery.
+In Guilin, Impression Liu San Jie is a daily live spectacle of music and dancing highlighting local cultures and performed in an outdoor park set against spectacular alpine scenery.
 The show features hundreds of performers in colorful costumes and was created by the famed movie director Zhang Yimou, who also directed the Beijing Olympic opening ceremony (getting the picture?).
-It’s performed daily.
+This one in particular shows off the fishing life on Li River, and how locals farm the terraced rice fields.
+It’s particularly fun when they allow a huge buffalo onto the outdoor stage.
 Tickets are about $30, which is very inexpensive for a show the likes of which you’ve never seen and are sure to never forget.

 An afternoon at the Aman Summer Palace Resort.
 It’s connected to the Summer Palace and beautifully designed in traditional Chinese courtyard style.
 Rooms run from $500 to $800 a night, but for the price of an afternoon tea you can stroll the exquisite and tranquil traditional grounds and enjoy the height of Beijing elegance.